HiwotBelay/My-react-portfolio/README.md

-# 🌟 My Amazing Portfolioo
+# 🌟 My Amazing Portfolio

 Welcome to my personal portfolio website!
 Built using **React** and styled with **TailwindCSS**, this project showcases my skills, projects, and passion for building beautiful and functional web experiences.